Long-term prediction intervals with many covariates: Appendix A:-Some useful concentration inequalities

 \item Heavy-tailed SRD:- Assume that $\|e.\|_{q,\alpha} <\infty$ where $1<q<2$ and $\alpha>0$ and $\sum_{i=1}^n b_i^2=n.$ Let $r_n=1$(resp. $(\log n)^{1+2q}$ or $n^{q/2-1-\alpha q}$ ) if $\alpha>1/2-1/q$ (resp. $\alpha=0$ or $\alpha< 1/2-1/q$).
 Then for all $x>0$, for constants $C_1$ that depend on only $q$ and $\alpha$,

 \end{compactitem} \end{result}

-\begin{proof}[Sketch for the proof of Result \ref{th:nagaev nonlinear light}] The details are omitted for these proofs since the steps are similar to that of Theorem 2 in \citet{wuwu16}.
+\begin{proof}[Sketch for the proof of Result \ref{th:nagaev linear light} and \ref{th:nagaev nonlinear light}] The details are omitted for these proofs since the steps are similar to that of Theorem 1 and Theorem 2 in \citet{wuwu16}.
 Very briefly, the basic strategy lies in writing $S_{n,b}$ with the following decomposition

 where $e_{i,\tau}= \IE(e_i|\epsilon_{i-\tau},\ldots, \epsilon_i)$ and $S_{n,b,m}=\sum_{k=1}^n b_k e_{k,m}.$